skukla/vm-from-scratch/README.md

 4. Card Verification Number: `123`
 5. Save for later use: `Yes`

-Optiona: Once you've placed the order, find *Push It Messenger Bag* and add back the quantity you purchased.
+Optiona: Once you've placed the order, sign out as Sharon.
+Next, find *Push It Messenger Bag* and add back the quantity you purchased.

 <a id="marketing"></a>
 #### Marketing